kalife07/DroppingCoins/README.md

 # Dropping_coins
-Use the left and right arrows to move the box and catch the falling coins To install pygame: "pip install pygame" in terminal
+## Try to catch all  the falling coins in the box.
+To install pygame: `pip install pygame` in terminal